cockatoos/cockatoos-app/README.md

 ## ⚠️ Azure ML

-Yejin Seo (Amelie)
-> Working with AzureML had a steep learning curve.
->It always seemed like an easier way to run training on my own laptop rather than establishing a pieline.
-> Having to establish our own docker settings for our packages was another challenge.
+Working with AzureML had a steep learning curve.
+It always seemed like an easier way to run training on my own laptop rather than establishing a pipeline through Azure.
+Having to establish our own docker settings for our packages was another challenge.

-> However, after we've established our pipeline, collaborating became so much easier as none of us have to download data or run training overnight on our laptops.
-> This improved my sleeping quality as I was suffering from helicopter sounds from my laptop every night.
+However, after we've established our pipeline, collaborating became so much easier as none of us have to download data or run training overnight on our laptops.
+This improved my sleeping quality as I was suffering from helicopter sounds from my laptop everynight.

 ## ⚠️ Architecture